KIPAC/BootCamp/docs/macos_setup.md

 # Setting up a Mac computer to use for research

-## Remote Connection Tools
+## Basic tools

+You will need some way to manage files, connect to SLAC computers and open display windows.
+Generally that will be a combination of using terminal windows and an X-windows systems for graphics.

 ### Terminal

 The simplest command line environment on a mac is the built in terminal (Applications -> Utilities -> Terminal)

-Here are a couple of simple guides for using teminals:
+Here are a couple of simple guides for using terminals:

 [MacPaw guide](https://macpaw.com/how-to/use-terminal-on-mac)

 [Macworld guide](https://www.macworld.co.uk/how-to/mac-software/how-use-terminal-on-mac-3608274)

+You can explore those more later.
+For now you just need to be able to open an terminal

 ### X Windows system (X-Quartz)